 The position paper by Verhage and Sorensen defines SNAREopathies and charts the landscape of resultant neurodevelopmental conditions with its complexity in symptoms and disease mechanisms.
 The authors suggest explanations for the diversity in symptoms by considering (a) partial genetic redundancy, and (b) subtle differences in the cellular impact of mutations among different neurons in the brain.
 Investigating these suggestions will improve connections between disturbed molecular function of the synaptic secretion machinery and the diverse clinical symptomatology, and ultimately define outcome measures to evaluate future treatments.

-Read more in the paper SNAREopathies: Diversity in Mechanisms and Symptoms in Neuron.
+Read the publication in Neuron SNAREopathies: Diversity in Mechanisms and Symptoms.